By Marika Sboros

-To stop this hypothesis becoming mainstream thought, they are fighting this connection tooth and nail.
-And yet, the US based research pointed clearly at something most of us would have no problem accepting at an instinctive level.
+To stop this hypothesis from becoming mainstream thought, they are fighting this connection tooth and nail.
+And yet, the US-based research pointed clearly at something most of us would have no problem accepting at an instinctive level.

 The authors wrote: ‘This study suggests that decreasing the dietary share of ultra-processed foods is a rational and effective way to improve the nutritional quality of US diets.’